Sponsors

 General PDF files

-There are 10 PDFs on this website which are not exempt from the regulations, but which do not currently comply with them.
-These PDFs generally contain readable text content but have not been tagged or formatted to raise their accessibility up to the required standards.
-These PDFs therefore typically fail the following WCAG 2.1 success criteria:
+There is one PDF on this website which is not exempt from the regulations, but which does not currently comply with them.
+This PDF generally contains readable text content but has not been tagged or formatted to raise their accessibility up to the required standards.
+This PDF therefore typically fails the following WCAG 2.1 success criteria:

 Content that’s not within the scope of the accessibility regulations